Ilustrisimo03/PcRex-Ecommerce/README.md

 # 💫 About Me:
 Hi, I'm Emman Ilustrisimo, a passionate web and mobile developer specializing in front-end development.
-I have a strong interest in creating responsive, user-friendly websites and applications. 😊<br><br>Currently, I’m working on an e-commerce website called 'PC Rex,' which allows users to customize and purchase PC components seamlessly. 🖥️
+I have a strong interest in creating responsive, user-friendly websites and applications. 😊<br><br>Currently, I’m working on an e-commerce website and mobile application called 'PC Rex,' which allows users to customize and purchase PC components seamlessly. 🖥️

 ## 🌐 Socials: